DeepFakesON-Phys: DeepFakes Detection based on Heart Rate Estimation: Introduction

 Physiological measurement has provided very valuable information to many different tasks such as e-learning~\cite{JH_student_assessment}, health care~\cite{mcduff2015survey}, human-computer interaction~\cite{tan2010brain}, and security~\cite{handbook_Julian}, among many other tasks.

 In physical face attacks, a.k.a.
-Presentation Attacks (PAs), real subjects are often impersonated using artifacts such as photographs, videos, and masks~\cite{2015_ISPM_PAs,handbook_Julian}.
+Presentation Attacks (PAs), real subjects are often impersonated using artifacts such as photographs, videos, and masks~\cite{handbook_Julian}.
 Face recognition systems are known to be vulnerable against these attacks unless proper detection methods are implemented~\cite{galbally14reviewAntispoofingFace,hernandez2019introduction}.
-Some of these detection methods are based on liveness detection by using information such as eye blinking~\cite{yang2013face} or natural facial micro-expressions~\cite{bharadwaj2013computationally}.
+Some of these detection methods are based on liveness detection by using information such as eye blinking or natural facial micro-expressions~\cite{bharadwaj2013computationally}.
 Specifically for detecting 3D mask impersonation, which is one of the most challenging type of attacks, detecting pulse from face videos using remote photoplethysmography (rPPG) has shown to be an effective countermeasure~\cite{hernandez2018time}.
 When applying this technique to a video sequence with a fake face, the estimated heart rate signal is significantly different to the heart rate extracted from a real face~\cite{erdogmus2014spoofing}.

 Seeing the good results achieved by rPPG techniques when dealing with physical 3D face mask attacks, and since DeepFakes are digital manipulations somehow similar to them, in this work we hypothesize that fake detectors based on physiological measurement can also be used against DeepFakes after adapting them properly.
+DeepFake generation methods have historically tried to mimic the visual appearance of genuine faces.
+However, to the best of our knowledge, they do not emulate the physiology of human beings, e.g., heart rate, blood oxygenation, or breath rate, so estimating that type of signals from the video could be a powerful tool for the detection of DeepFakes.

-The present work proposes a novel DeepFake detector based on physiological measurement named DeepFakesON-Phys.
-In particular, the information related to the heart rate is considered to decide whether a video is real or fake.
-Our physiological detector intends to be a robust solution to the weaknesses of most state-of-the-art DeepFake detectors based on the visual features existing in fake videos~\cite{matern2019exploiting,2019_Agarwal} and also on the artifacts/fingerprints inserted during the synthesis process~\cite{2019_Arxiv_GANRemoval_Tolosana,marra2019gans}, which are highly dependent on a specific fake manipulation technique.
+The \textbf{novelty of this work consists in using rPPG features previously learned for the task of heart rate estimation and adapting them for the detection of DeepFakes by means of a knowledge-transfer process, thus obtaining a novel fake detector based on physiological measurement named DeepFakesON-Phys.} In particular, the information related to the heart rate is considered to decide whether a video is real or fake.
+Our physiological detector intends to be a robust solution to the weaknesses of most state-of-the-art DeepFake detectors based on the visual features existing in fake videos~\cite{matern2019exploiting,2019_Agarwal} and also on the artifacts/fingerprints inserted during the synthesis process~\cite{2019_Arxiv_GANRemoval_Tolosana}, which are highly dependent on a specific fake manipulation technique.